giucamp/liquid/README.md

 `any` dynamic shapeless tensor

 ## Corollaries
 Corollaries are boolean expressions that evaluate always to true.
 A corollary may involve variable tensors, as long as liquid can prove the trueness of the statement.
+Corollaries listed here are parte of the test program.

 ## 'is' Operator
 *is_expression* ← *expression* `is` *tensor_type*